Travely-xyz/sequelize-migrations/README.md

 For more information, use `makemigration --help`, `runmigration --help`

 ## TODO:
+* Add tracking of which revision DB is on.
+* This module tested with MariaDB & MySQL.
+Needs to be tested with other databases
 * Migration action sorting procedure need some fixes.
 When many foreign keys in tables, there is a bug with action order.
 Now, please check it manually (`--preview` option)
 * Need to check (and maybe fix) field types: `BLOB`, `RANGE`, `ARRAY`, `GEOMETRY`, `GEOGRAPHY`
 * Downgrade is not supported, add it
-* This module tested with postgresql (I use it with my projects).
-Test with mysql and sqlite.

-## Bug fix
-* Model's indexes can be updated when model of previous state have no indexes